 Seeking protection from unsafe dumping practices, more than 300 public interest groups from 43 states, representing millions across the nation, sent a letter this week to the U.S. Senate opposing S. 3512, the “Coal Ash Recycling and Oversight Act of 2012.”

 The Latest On: coal

-(Editor's Note: This is the second blog in an ongoing series about proposed coal export terminals in the Pacific Northwest.
-Upcoming blogs will examine the potential impact coal export terminals could have on the region's health and environment.)
+(Editor's Note: This is the fourth blog post in an ongoing series about proposed coal export terminals in the Pacific Northwest.
+Upcoming blog posts will examine the potential impact coal export terminals could have on the region's health and environment.)

 Summer on Capitol Hill has been a hot one—especially for coal ash.
 The 11th hour removal of a devastating coal ash provision tacked onto the federal transportation bill gave hope to thousands of communities that Congress would not turn its on public health and the environment.
 When the smoke cleared and President Obama signed a transportation bill